Ta-Ha (طه)

 Virtues and Benefits of Surah Ta-Ha (طه)

-Surah Ta-Ha was revealed to the Prophet (ﷺ) when he (ﷺ) was facing hardships to spread the words of Allah.
+Surah Ta-Ha was revealed to the Prophet (ﷺ) when he (ﷺ) was facing hardships in spreading the words of Allah.
 It was a time when the Mushriks of Makkah were creating trouble for the Prophet (ﷺ) and the Sahaba to spread Islam, torturing them with verbal and even physical abuse.
-It is one of the early Surahs revealed to Prophet (ﷺ).
+It is one of the early Surahs revealed to the Prophet (ﷺ).
 It is narrated by Abdullah (رَضِيَ ٱللَّٰهُ عَنْهُ):

 “The Surahs of Bani Israel, Al-Kahf, Mariyam, Taha and Al-Anbiya are amongst my first earnings and my old property, and (in fact) they are my old property.”
 (Sahih Al-Bukhari 4994, Book 66, Hadith 16)